App screenshots are one of the most important assets for app marketplaces like the Google Play Store.

 The goal is to transform static screenshots into a cohesive narrative through strategic supplemental materials.
 This helps viewers instantly understand even the most intricate of apps at a glance.
 A multi-pronged descriptive approach is ideal to fully illuminate an app’s value and potential.

-Localize Screenshots
+Localize screenshots

 Localizing app store assets like screenshots, titles, and descriptions is crucial for success in different regions and languages.
-Some key points when localizing screenshots:

 Translate captions and any textual elements shown on screens to the local language.